-IS-871a Dams Sector Security Awareness describes common vulnerabilities, threat indicators, surveillance detection, and reporting of incidents.
+IS-871a Dams Sector Security Awareness describes common vulnerabilities, threat indicators, surveillance detection, and reporting of

-IS-872a Dams Sector Protective Measures describe the basic elements of a risk-management model.
+IS-872a Dams Sector Protective Measures describe the basic elements of a risk management program, including security measures and protective measures in use in the sector.

 Security and Protection of Dams and Levees highlights fundamental aspects of security and protection for Dams Sector facilities.
-The course is offered throughout the year in two formats: an in-person workshop and a virtual webinar.
+The course is offered throughout the year in two formats: a two-day inperson workshop and a two-hour virtual webinar.

 The Dams Sector Tabletop Exercise Toolbox (DSTET) provides exercise planning resources to address sectorspecific threats, issues, and concerns related to the protection of dams.
+The toolbox includes exercise templates for five scenarios (physical, cyber, and allhazards).